basavarajvs/MassTransitKafkaWebAPIDemo/ONBOARDING_NEW_SAGA.md

 ## 📖 Overview

-This guide demonstrates how to add a new domain saga to our generic MassTransit framework.
-We'll create a **Payment Processing Saga** as a concrete example, showing how the framework's generic design enables rapid domain expansion.
+This guide demonstrates how to add a new domain saga to our MassTransit framework using the **Factory Interface Pattern**.
+We'll create a **Payment Processing Saga** as a concrete example, showing how the framework's Factory Interface design enables rapid, type-safe domain expansion.

 ## 🎯 What You'll Learn

-- How to leverage the existing generic framework for new domains
+- How to leverage the Factory Interface Pattern for new domains
 - Step-by-step saga implementation process
 - Domain-Driven Design principles in practice
-- Code reuse and consistency patterns
+- Type-safe command creation and dependency injection
 - Testing and validation approaches

 ## 🏗️ Framework Benefits

-Our generic framework reduces new saga implementation from **200+ lines** to **~50 lines** per domain:
+Our Factory Interface Pattern framework provides type-safe, fast saga implementation:

-- ✅ **Generic Step Framework**: Handles retry logic, error handling, state management
+- ✅ **Factory Interface Pattern**: Type-safe command creation at compile time
-- ✅ **Convention-based Property Discovery**: Automatic mapping using reflection
+- ✅ **Explicit Dependencies**: Clear, visible dependencies in constructors
 - ✅ **Template Method Pattern**: Consistent behavior across all domains
 - ✅ **Domain Isolation**: Clean separation between business domains
 - ✅ **Outbox Pattern**: Guaranteed event delivery with exactly-once semantics